MinervaAnkrah/Depression-Analysis/README.md

-# Depression-Analysis
+# Portfolio Projects
-Analyzing depression amongst men and women of different ages.

-Dataset from Kaggle
+Data analysis with Excel, Python, MySQL and Tableau Datasets were mostly downloaded from Kaggle